-1 mL of the solution contains 100 units of insulin aspart (equivalent to 3.5 mg).
+1 mL of the solution contains 100 units of insulin aspart\ (equivalent to 3.5 mg).

-One pre-filled pen contains 300 units of insulin aspart in 3 mL solution.
+Fiasp 100 units/mL solution for injection in pre-filled pen One pre-filled pen contains 300 units of insulin aspart in 3 mL solution.

-Insulin aspart is produced in Saccharomyces cerevisiae by recombinant DNA technology.
+\Insulin aspart is produced in Saccharomyces cerevisiae by recombinant DNA technology.